KraftgeneAI/CascadeFailureDetection/README.md

-# Just to train and test model on SCADA aspects.
+# Just to train and test model on SCADA datasets.
 Do NOT merge.